Deyspring/Hydra_transcripts/README.md

 The Daily log
 -----------------
+1/28

+I didn't finish the cleanup yesterday and I need to rename some files tomorrow. json_stripper2 im looking at you.
+The main hydra_ts_Working file is working, although I need to check some things.
+I need to add the execel modules to the start and end.
+Otherwise progress was made today.
+I might have something to show to Callen on Thursday.
+The code feels rickety, badly named and awkward, but hey.
+It's my first real project and it is coming along nicely.

 1/27
 Massive cleanup of files, I have enough of them that I wasn't sure where code I made went or was supposed to go. ..
 ANyways, it still needs more cleanup before I do any more programming.
 Also unit tests need to be done on the functions.
 Karen had a way to get the json files cleaned up that she wasn't able to share with me on Saturday.
 Onward